COS-IN/iluvatar-faas/src/Ilúvatar/docs/SETUP.md

 Build the solution with `make`.

 Create a `worker.dev.json` with your [worker config](./WORKER.md#configuration) and `controller.dev.json` with your [controller config](./CONTROLLER.md#configuration), if you are setting up locally.
+Once your setup is ready, go try running a [sample function](./FUNCTIONS.md).